nitsanavni/nitsan-asks.github.io/in-progress/GPT-use-your-tools.md

 > "The right tool makes the job easy, son." - My dad, Shlomo Avni

+I had been joining my dad for the odd job around the house, and this phrase would come up again and again.

 > "Use your tools!" - Emily Bache

 These both stuck with me since I heard them.

 I've been fortunate to work with Emily and to hear her tell this to us developers many a time.
 And she's right.
 Using tools and becoming proficient at it offloads effort, freeing up resources for better things.
 And yes, many tools have been tuned for a narrow use case, and are just 'perfect' for the job.